LilachGr/AnomalyDetectionWebApp/README.md

 + Use Post verb.
 + Url: "http://localhost:8080/AlgorithmFunctions/Hybrid" or "http://localhost:8080/AlgorithmFunctions/Regression"
 (use the right port per the server).
-+ Body type "Text"
++ Body type "Text":
-firstly:
+Firstly data from the first csv file (Train file) after that the "done" word.
-data from the first csv file (Train file) after that the "done" word. and then data from the second csv file (Test file) and after that the "done" word.
+And then data from the second csv file (Test file) and after that the "done" word.
 + Example for a good syntax:
 A,B,C,D